A tuning algorithm for a sliding mode controller of buildings with ATMD: Results and discussion

 \subsection{Numerical simulation}

 A reduced scale five-story building with an ATMD mounted on its top floor is simulated.
 The structure is excited through the North-South component of the El Centro (California, 1940) earthquake, whose magnitude has been scaled.
-The mass and stiffness of each floor are equal to 10 kg and 1.21$\times10^{4}$ N/m, respectively.
-The mass $m_{0}$ and stiffness $k_{0}$ of the dominant first mode are 28.07 kg and 2.75 $\times10^{3}$ N/m, respectively.
-Therefore, the natural frequency of this mode is $\omega_{0}=9.9$ rad/s or $f_{0}=1.58$ Hz.
+The mass and stiffness of each floor are equal to \SI{10}{\kg} and $1.21\times10^{4}\si{\N / \m}$, respectively.
+The mass $m_{0}$ and stiffness $k_{0}$ of the dominant first mode are \SI{28.07}{\kg} and $2.75\times10^{3}\si{\N / \m}$, respectively.
+Therefore, the natural frequency of this mode is $\omega_{0}=\SI{9.9}{\radian / \s}$ or $f_{0}=\SI{1.58}{\Hz}$.
 It is assumed that the structure has Rayleigh damping, where the damping ratios of the first and second modes are equal to 0.01.
-The mass $m_{d}$ of the ATMD is 1.4 kg, that is 5\% of the modal mass $m_{0}$.
-Moreover, the tuned parameters $c_{d}$ and $k_{d}$ are selected as $c_{d}=3.54$ Ns/m and $k_{d}=121.66$ N/m, which are the optimum parameters according to \cite{rana1998}.
+The mass $m_{d}$ of the ATMD is \SI{1.4}{\kg}, that is 5\% of the modal mass $m_{0}$.
+Moreover, the tuned parameters $c_{d}$ and $k_{d}$ are selected as $c_{d}=\SI{3.54}{\N\s/\m}$ and $k_{d}=\SI{121.66}{\N/\m}$, which are the optimum parameters according to \cite{rana1998}.
 Using these parameters, the natural frequency $\omega_{d}=\sqrt{k_{d}/m_{d}}$ and damping ratio $\zeta_{d}=c_{d}/(2m_{d}\omega_{d})$ of the ATMD are equal to $0.94\omega_{0}$ and 0.135, respectively.
 Finally, the function $f(z_{3})$ in (\ref{e:6}) is modeled as Coulomb friction acting between the ATMD and the floor on which it is attached.
 It is given by: